|

 -

-Use macros to fix MS/Windows platform dependancies: (i.e.)
+Use define macros to fix MS/Windows platform dependancies: (i.e.)

 And vice-versa: